-The CCKM KE Matrix Manager Software is a browser based GUI that provides management of KE Series devices over a network.
-You can download the KE Matrix Manager Software for free and manage up to 8 KE devices, or purchase a license for the KE Matrix Manager Software.
+The CCKM KVM over IP Matrix Manager is a browser based GUI that provides management of KE Series devices over a network.
+You can download the KVM over IP Matrix Manager for free and manage up to 8 KE devices, or purchase a license for the KVM over IP Matrix Manager.
 To purchase a license, contact your local authorized ATEN dealer.
-To download the free KE Matrix Manager Software, use the instructions below.
+To download the free KVM over IP Matrix Manager, use the instructions below.